 Attending the Lonestar Round Up, a classic car show that pops up each spring and runs up and down South Congress is a must-do for any gearhead.
 It brings out characters of all sorts.

 A: South Congress embodies everything that is creative Austin.
-The music, energy, creative class and creative vibe make it a natural extension of people’s work space, which clearly has expanded beyond the brick and mortar office or cube into coffee shops, restaurant patios and bars.
+The music, energy, creative class, and creative vibe make it a natural extension of people’s workspace, which clearly has expanded beyond the brick-and-mortar office or cube into coffee shops, restaurant patios, and bars.
 SoCo is outside of the box!

 A: We’re seeing a lot of retail and residential redevelopments popping up on South Congress.
-Warby Parker renovated a retail space, there is a mixed-use project planned for Doc’s Motorworks, a new boutique hotel behind Guero’s and a number of other retail projects on the drawing board.
-In addition, Yeti is getting their first storefront on the northern edge of South Congress, which is set to deliver in the next few months and will also include some office space.
+Warby Parker renovated a retail space, there is a mixed-use project planned for Doc’s Motorworks, a new boutique hotel behind Guero’s, and a number of other retail projects on the drawing board.
+In addition, Yeti is getting its first storefront on the northern edge of South Congress, which is set to deliver in the next few months and will also include some office space.

-Q: Are there any other must-do’s on South Congress that you think are worth mentioning?
+Q: Are there any other must-dos on South Congress that you think are worth mentioning?

 A: Taking a picture in front of the “I love you so much!” mural on the side of Jo’s Coffee is a must-do for most.
-The St. Cecilia Hotel behind Docs has an amazing pool, patio and vibe.
+The St. Cecilia Hotel behind Docs has an amazing pool, patio, and vibe.
 Just hanging out along the avenue is a new adventure every time and has been a go-to for me ever since I moved downtown.